How to block apps on iPhone

 Turn off your iPhone app notifications.

-The first part of the problem with distracting apps is their incessant push notifications that break your concentration and steal your focus away from what you’re doing.
+Distracting apps have incessant push notifications that break your concentration and steal your focus away from what you’re doing.
+So take this extra step and manage your Notifications so you’re distraction free even without Freedom blocking the apps.

 - First, go to Settings > Notifications.
 From here you should see a long list of all your apps.
 Next, select an app whose notifications you would like to disable.